fu9ar/shell-novice/04-loop.md

 > then the shell will expand `*.dat` to create:
 >
 > ~~~
-> basilisk.dat red dragon.dat unicorn.dat
+> Texas.txt New Mexico.txt Oklahoma.txt
 > ~~~
 >
 > With older versions of Bash,